Sivakashyap/DSA-Project/README.md

   Add a new train, delete an existing train, or exit the train edit menu.

-Train Structure
+Train Structure:
 The program uses a TRAIN structure to store train information, including train number, name, start station, end station, departure time, and arrival time.
 The time is represented using a TIME structure with hour and minute fields.

-Train Edit Menu
+Train Edit Menu:
 The train edit menu allows users to add a new train, delete an existing train, or exit the menu.

 The program uses a continuous loop for the main menu until the user chooses to exit.